Signature SDEs from an affine and polynomial perspective

 In the sequel we shall consider generic shuffle-compatible partitions and the corresponding pairing.
-The one of Example~\ref{ex2}\ref{it3iii} gives however the largest space of entire functions (since $\Scal(S)^*$ is the largest dual set as pointed out in Example~\ref{ex2}\ref{it3iii}).
-Moreover, they are exactly the ones which are intrinsically connected with classical theory of real-analytic functions on path spaces, as outlined below.
+The one of Example~\ref{ex2}\ref{it3iii} is however particularly interesting as it provides the largest space of entire functions, that are also intrinsically connected with classical theory of real-analytic functions on path spaces (see \cite{CPST:24}).